National interests hamper abolition of mobile roaming charges

 Instead, member states in the European Council have pushed the date back to mid-December 2018 and are seeking to find a compromise with lawmakers in the European Parliament who want roaming charges to be abolished by the end of next year.

-A third round of negotiations, which took place on Tuesday evening, ended without a deal, two EU sources said.
-Expectations had been low because of the gap between the two positions.
+A third round of negotiations takes place on Tuesday evening, but neither side expects a deal because of the gap between the two positions.

 The delay to ending roaming charges has angered the Commission, the Parliament and consumer rights organisations who say some member states are defending the interests of their national operators.